This post may contain affiliate links.

 Choosing a Cancer Diet for My Dog

 All of my dogs are raw fed.
 Scout and his sister were transitioned to raw when they arrived in our home at six weeks of age.
-With this diagnosis, I plan to feed Scout a keto diet, however, at the moment, I'm testing out their current diet to see if it puts them into ketosis.
-Until I'm ready to feed him a keto diet, I'm adding the following to his meals:
+With this diagnosis, I plan to switch Scout over to Answers Pet Food full time.
+Because of the fermentation process, I think APF is a fantastic compromise since our oncologist wants me to take Scout off of kibble and feed him a cooked diet (which I will weave in here and there).
+I'll be adding the following supplements to this diet:

 - Canine System Saver – a supplement that decreased inflammation and boosts the immune system.
 I usually add 2 capsules a day to his meals (1 capsule twice daily); while we worked to get him into remission, I will be giving 6 capsules daily (3 capsules twice daily).

-My goal is to keep Scout's immune system strong while adding food and supplements that are known for their cancer fighting properties.
-I have looked into Chinese herbs, however, I'm holding off until we speak to our oncologist.
+My goal is to keep Scout's immune system strong while adding food and supplements that are known for their cancer fighting properties, including Chinese herbs.
 I learned from Sydney that some herbs cause tummy upset and interferes with appetite and Scout needs his strength.
 I want to make sure I'm doing the right thing (adding the right things) to his diet; I don't feel comfortable guessing.

 What About Essential Oils?